younghwanoh/ep-py/README.md

 ## multiplot.py::

-You have manually specify which type of graphs you want to draw this python script provides the basic pattern of multiple subplots Data format is similar to GNUplot by default, which plots each column.
+You have manually specify which type of graphs you want to draw<br>
+This python script provides the basic pattern of multiple subplots.<br>
+Data format is similar to GNUplot by default, which plots each column.

 e.g.